arush-sal/gobook/ch01-getting-started.md

             |_<your project name>
                                 |_*.go
 ```
-If you use the defined dir structre, you cn use the Go "install" function which will store your compiled binary in a folder called bin like shown below.
+If you use the defined dir structre, you can use the Golang "install" function which will store your compiled binary in a folder called bin like shown below.

 ```
 $GOPATH